fxbrartur/fxbrartur/README.md

 - 👋 Hi, I’m Artur Barbosa
-- 👀 I’m interested in Python, Node.js, MongoDB
+- 👀 I’m interested in Python, Dart, MongoDB
-- 🌱 I’m currently learning scikit-learn, Django and Java
+- 🌱 I’m currently learning scrapy, pandas and selenium
-- 💞️ I’m looking to collaborate on any Python or Database project
+- 💞️ I’m looking to collaborate on any Web Crawling or Scraping project
 - 📫 How to reach me: Ping me here or on fxbrartur@gmail.com

 <!---